 Now, this is a terrible thought we must say.

-Yes, we don’t need many scientists in the hospitality and the hotel industry but then there is a bigger ask to be successful in the hospitality industry.
+Yes, we don’t need many scientists in the hospitality and the hotel industry but then managing complexities is never easy.

 Dealing with humans has been the most intriguing task intellectually over the years.

 Well, the truth is that working in this industry needs you to be an allrounder.
 An expert of a field might not be the best fit here as hotels have a dynamic work environment.

 However, does that mean that there is no academic involvement in the hotel and hospitality industry?